juliancwirko/meteor-zf5/README.md

 meteor-zf5
 ==========

-Foundation 5 for Meteor
+Foundation 5 with Sass for Meteor

 ### Usage

-in your main scss file (example it it is in client/stylesheet folder)
+In your main scss file (example if it is in client/stylesheet folder)

 ```
 @import "../../packages/zf5/scss/normalize";